jpiland16/hmv-scratchpad/jonathan-log-notes/jonathan-log.md

      - [ ] figure out if either #5 or #15 is the correct initialization quaternion (or neither)
      - [ ] apply whatever reasoning comes out of the above into the other joints (maybe)

+ - Added a webhook to GitHub so that `push` events automatically trigger a website rebuild (`git pull` then `npm run build`) on our web server

 ## 5/30/2021